shelajev/slowly-unhinged/architecture.md

     *   Handling the Zoom OAuth flow to authenticate users.
     *   Acting as a **matchmaker**: storing, refreshing, and retrieving the live tunnel URL for each registered user, with a five-minute inactivity TTL enforced via a `lastSeenAt` timestamp.
     *   Proxying background imagery from the companion's Cloudflare tunnel so the Zoom App never calls the tunnel domain directly.
-    *   Supplying a default nanobanana API key sourced from Secret Manager to agents that opt in during tunnel registration.
+    *   (Temporarily disabled until 2024-11-14) Supplying a default nanobanana API key sourced from Secret Manager to agents that opt in during tunnel registration.

 2.  **The Local Agent (Native Companion App):** A native macOS application (built with Tauri) that the user installs.
 It runs silently in the background and manages the user's local processing infrastructure.
 Its responsibilities are:
     *   Prompting the user for their Zoom screen name on first launch to use as a unique identifier.
     *   Managing the lifecycle of the local Docker containers using the `testcontainers` Rust library.
     *   Starting a Cloudflare Tunnel to create a secure, public URL for the local services.
     *   **Registering** its live tunnel URL with the Central Hub, associating it with the user's screen name.
-    *   Receiving the Hub-provided nanobanana key over the tunnel (when no local key is present) and retaining it only in volatile memory.
+    *   Verifying a Nano Banana API key is configured locally before registration and retaining it only in volatile memory when loaded.
     *   Capturing on-demand microphone samples, orchestrating local inference for transcription and virtual background prompt generation, and surfacing those results in the companion UI.

 3.  **The Zoom Client (Zoom App Frontend):** A standard web application (HTML/JS/CSS) that runs in a webview inside the Zoom client.
 This is the user-facing component during a meeting.
 Its responsibilities are: